kneehit/SMS_Spam_Filter/SMS_Spam.md

     ## [1] "ham"  "spam"

-We have 2 levels for type 'ham' for real messages and 'spam' for spam messages.
+We have 2 levels for type, 'ham' for real messages and 'spam' for spam messages.

 Creating and Cleaning Corpus
 ============================